itstanner5216/AetherCore/AetherCore.Gateway/DEPLOYMENT.template.md

 ### Build Fails
 - Check Koyeb logs for Docker build errors
-- Verify Dockerfile is in repository root
+- Verify Dockerfile path is set to `Aethercore.Gateway/Dockerfile` with context `/`
 - Ensure all dependencies in requirements.txt

 ### Service Won't Start
 - Check environment variables are set correctly
-- Verify port 8000 is exposed
+- Verify ports 8000 and 3000 are exposed and mapped to /aethercore and /search
 - Check health check endpoint returns 200

 ### Out of Memory